600 East Walnut

 Crime scene investigation is both challenging and rewarding.
 However, forensic disciplines are constantly advancing, which requires commitment in order to stay current.

 The Crime Scene Van, assigned to the investigations division, is equipped with all the necessary equipment to investigate complex scenes.
-The Forensic Evidence Team Commander directs the usage of the van during day‑to‑day operations.
+The Forensic Evidence Team leader directs the usage of the van during day‑to‑day operations.
 All Forensic Evidence Team members are trained regarding use of the van.

 Each member is also assigned, or has available, standard evidence-collection equipment.